 Major and Minor Application Process

 Students apply for a major in the middle of the second semester of the sophomore year.
 Upon indication of intent to major (or minor) in the department, students will be assigned a departmental sophomore plan advisor who will help them decide on a reasoned plan of study for their last two years.
 This plan is then submitted to the department via their electronic Sophomore Plan.
 After the Sophomore Plan process is over, students may apply to add or change a major (or minor) at any time, but applications will normally be held until the next time that sophomore applications are considered (around March 1).

 Acceptance into the Major

-The normal preparation for a major in mathematics is to have obtained credit for, or placement out of, at least four of the following five course groups by the end of the sophomore year: Calculus I (MATH 015), Calculus II (MATH 025 or 026), Discrete Mathematics (MATH 029), Linear Algebra (MATH 027 or any flavor of 028), and Several Variable Calculus (MATH 033, 034, or 035).
+The normal preparation for a major in mathematics is to have obtained credit for, or placement out of, at least four of the following five course groups by the end of the sophomore year: Calculus I (MATH 015), Calculus II (MATH 025 or 026), Discrete Mathematics (MATH 029), Linear Algebra (MATH 027 or 028), and Several Variable Calculus (MATH 033, 034, or 035).
 In any event, all majors must complete the Linear Algebra and Several Variable Calculus requirement by the end of the first semester of the junior year.

-To be accepted as a major or a minor, a candidate normally should have a grade point average of at least B- in courses taken in the department to date, including courses in the fall term of the first year, for which we have shadow grades.
+To be accepted as a major or a minor, a candidate normally should have a grade point average of at least C+ in courses taken in the department to date, including courses in the fall term of the first year, for which we have shadow grades.
 A candidate should have at least one grade at the B level.
 Students should be aware that upper-level courses in mathematics are typically more demanding and more theoretical than the first-and second-year courses.
 This is an important factor in considering borderline cases.
 In some cases, applicants may be deferred pending successful work in courses to be designated by the department.